caiceA/Sketch-App-Theme/README.md

 ```

 ### Restart Sketch App
-_If your toolbar is hiddent Go to View Menu > Show Tool Bar_
+_If your toolbar is hidden Go to View Menu > Show Tool Bar_